 This program offers new farmers the opportunity to learn agroecological farm and business management.
 Diverse topics include aquaponics, nursery production, sustainable livestock care, business planning, marketing, product distribution, access to land and capital, and the socio-political forces that shape the ways that each of us relates with food, and more.
 The Bay Area Farmer Training Program includes long-term support for new farmers after the three-month training period.

-We offer three class series in 2017: February — May, June — August, and September–December.
+Our 5th Cohort will take place this Summer: June-September 2018.
 Our classes take place twice a week: Wednesday evenings from 6:30-8:30pm, and Saturdays from 10am-4pm at the MESA office near UC Berkeley as well various locations in the region.

 The 3 months course has a sliding scale cost between $350 and $800.
 People coming from vulnerable backgrounds such as immigrants, the formerly incarcerated, refugees, and underserved beginning farmers can apply to receive scholarships, as well as a $500 stipend for transportation and food while taking the course.
-Here you can see the content of the course and tentative dates and places.
-Help spread the word by sharing the program flyer with people that you think might be interested in participating.

 To apply, please fill out our online application.
 This course is only available to people currently living in or close to San Francisco’s Bay Area.
 If you’d like to receive updates about the program, sign up for our mailing list.
 For more information or any questions on the program, please send an e-mail to firstname.lastname@example.org.